Non-canonical Conformal Attractors for Single Field Inflation: Inflationary phenomenology

-where $N^{'}$ is the number of e-foldings and the parameter $\alpha$ is defined as above.
+where $\alpha=1+\beta$ and $F(\psi)$ is the function in front of the kinetic term $1/2(\partial_{\mu}\psi)^{2}$ of the Lagrangian Eq.(\ref{eq_approx_Lagrangian}).
 It is now straightforward to calculate the observable parameters using the above slow roll parameters.
-In what follows, we only derive the two significant observable parameters namely, the running of spectral index and the tensor-to-scalar ratio, and confront with the confidence contour given by Planck 2015 \cite{planck2015}.
+In what follows, we only derive the two significant observable parameters namely, the running of spectral index $n_{s}$ and the tensor-to-scalar ratio $r$, and confront with the confidence contour given by Planck 2018 and BICEP/Keck \cite{planck2018_inflation,bicep/keck}.
 Given explicitly,

-The values of $n_{s}$ and $r$, as calculated for various choice of the model parameter $N$, and also for the choice of different number of e-foldings ${N^{'}=60}$ and ${N^{'}}=70$, have been summarized in the Table (\ref{tab1}) and (\ref{tab2}) respectively.
+in the leading order approximation of $1/N_{e}$.
+From the expression Eq.(\ref{beta_expression}), it is clear that $\alpha=1+\beta$ can only take the values $\alpha=1, 3.25, 7.25,\dots$ for the models $N=2, 3, 4,\dots$, respectively.
+The values of $n_{s}$ and $r$, as calculated for various choice of the model parameter $N$, and also for the choice of different number of e-foldings ${N_{e}=50}$ and ${N_{e}=60}$ , have been summarized in the Table (\ref{tab1}) and (\ref{tab2}) respectively.
 The allowed regions for those parameters have subsequently been analyzed vis-\`{a}-vis the confidence contours from latest observational data in Fig.(\ref{fig}).